-Charles Wright, PhD Managing Director, Healthcare & Life Sciences Charles is a Senior Project Architect and Managing Director of the Healthcare & Life Sciences Practice at PreScouter.
+Charles Wright, PhD Technical Director, Healthcare & Life Sciences Charles is a Senior Project Architect and Technical Director of the Healthcare & Life Sciences Practice at PreScouter.
 He is responsible for ensuring that our clients' innovation needs in this space are being addressed by overseeing PreScouter's teams of Advanced Degree Researchers.
 He has managed projects covering all stages of innovation in the biomedical space, from emerging academic research through preclinical and clinical development of therapeutics and medical devices, to implementations of products in clinical settings.
 As an academic, he developed integrated microscopy-computational systems for high-precision quantification of the behavior of individual bacterial cells.
 Charles graduated with a BA in Physics, Molecular and Cellular Biology, and Spanish from Vanderbilt University, then earned his PhD in Biophysical Sciences from the University of Chicago before working as a Postdoctoral Scholar at Purdue University.
 About the Authors

 Rakesh Joshi, PhD York University Rakesh is a life sciences professional with a passion for data-driven analytics and discovery.
 Rakesh earned his PhD is Biochemistry from Purdue University.
 Currently, he is enrolled in the Schulich School of Business at York University diving deeper into machine learning/artificial intelligence and technology-driven strategic planning & management.
+Next Steps SOME POSSIBILITIES THAT PRESCOUTER CAN OFFER FOR CONTINUATION OF OUR RELATIONSHIP COMPETITIVE INTELLIGENCE TECHNOLOGY & PATENT LANDSCAPING TECHNOLOGY ROADMAPPING MARKET RESEARCH & ANALYSIS TRENDS MAPPING ACQUIRE NON-PUBLIC INFORMATION PATENT COMMERCIALIZATION STRATEGY ☑ DATA ANALYSIS & RECOMMENDATIONS REVIEW BEST PRACTICES SUPPLIER OUTREACH & ANALYSIS CONSULT WITH INDUSTRY SUBJECT MATTER EXPERTS WE CAN ALSO DO THE FOLLOWING - ✓ CONFERENCE SUPPORT: Attend conferences of interest on your behalf. - ✓ WRITING ARTICLES: Write technical or more public facing articles on your behalf. - ✓ WORKING WITH A CONTRACT RESEARCH ORGANIZATION: Engage with a CRO to build a prototype, test equipment or any other related research service.
+For any requests, we welcome your additional questions and custom building a solution for you.
 About PreScouter PRESCOUTER PROVIDES CUSTOMIZED RESEARCH AND ANALYSIS PreScouter helps clients gain competitive advantage by providing customized global research.
 We act as an extension to your in-house research and business data teams in order to provide you with a holistic view of trends, technologies, and markets.
 Our model leverages a network of 3,000+ advanced degree researchers at tier 1 institutions across the globe to tap into information from small businesses, national labs, markets, universities, patents, startups, and entrepreneurs.
 CLIENTS RELY ON US FOR: